PLAY TO LEARN 30-Minute Global Maths and Science Lesson 2024

 In the Side-splits game winners stay still for that round, and losers step to one side with one foot.
 Players drop out when they lose their balance.

-MATHGO is like Bingo but each player makes their own gamecard by drawing a grid and choosing to write on their gamecard 25 numbers between 0 and 100, not repeating any numbers.
+MATHGO is like Bingo but the winner is the first player to get 5 numbers in a line and to explain how the numbers were calculated.
+Each player makes their own gamecard by drawing a grid and choosing to write on their gamecard 25 numbers between 0 and 100, not repeating any numbers.
 They cannot change the numbers once they are written on their gamecard.

 Each round the caller draws 2 cards at random from a bag, replacing the first before drawing the second, and makes a note of the numbers so the winning card can be checked.